 Outcomes, while good and necessary, differ depending on what work you do.
 They are the result your actions, but they are also very much influenced by factors outside of your control.
 For example, meeting a certain dollar amount for a sales target is an outcome.
 Whether you are a good salesperson or not, the market demands and product quality exert an influence on what is possible and how easy or difficult it is to achieve.

 Actively seeking to become a better performer, then, involves behavior.
+(And of course, access to the right tools and technology to enable your success.)
 For almost any job out there, there are eight universal categories of behavior that influence the outcome of your work:

 1) Job-specific competence – the level of technical knowledge required for the position and how well you complete tasks related to the major aspects of the job.
 How well you do exactly what you were hired to do.
 For example, writing code if you are a programmer.

 2) General work competence – how well you do other related tasks.
 This is the type of work that everyone is responsible for in your organization, your work unit, or your profession.
 For example, customer service or proficiency in Microsoft Office.

 3) Personal effort – demonstrating effort on a frequent, consistent, and substantive basis.
 This includes both effort in doing and thinking.
 For example, when overloaded with work, you expend extra effort rather than automatically passing it on to others.
 Alternatively, when confronted with a difficult problem, you proactively seek solutions before giving up and asking for help.
 Related: see #3 and #6 on this list.